-I first met Mishari “Ray” Abusayyes in the audience of an Inside Quest taping; the weekly thought leadership YouTube show that’s all about taking control of your life.
-Ray’s transformation tale is actually an immigrant story, as he moved across the world to start a new life and built himself a stronger identity in the process.
-I never would have believed he was twice the size a few years beforehand, so meeting him at this show in particular was rather fitting.
+I first met Mishari “Ray” Abusayyes in the audience of a taping that was happening at the Quest Nutrition headquarters.
+Ray’s transformation tale is actually a story of immigration — a hot button issue in today’s climate.
+But at the time, Ray motivated himself to move across the world to build a better life, and a better body in the process.
+I never would have believed he was twice the size a few years beforehand, so naturally we had to speak.

-Ray is the first of his Saudi Arabian family to move to America.
-Like thousands each day, Ray came for an education and a future full of new opportunity.
-Even though he moved to the U.S. Northwest to study business, he got a crash-course in health and nutrition along the way.
-“Back home in Saudi Arabia people don’t associate heavy weight with being unhealthy.
+Ray is the first of his family members to move to America from Saudi Arabia.
+The motivation?
+Ray wanted an education and a future full of new opportunities.
+What he didn’t expect to find was a definition of fitness — it came at him pretty fast, “Back home in Saudi Arabia people don’t associate heavy weight with being unhealthy.
 The more you eat the better!”
-Ray told me, illustrating one of the biggest cultural differences between his old home and new.
-When Ray moved to the US at age 19, he weighed almost 240 pounds!
+Ray informed me, illustrating one of the biggest cultural differences between his old home and new.
+When Ray moved to the United States at age 19, he weighed 240 pounds.

 “When I was younger, I grew up in the capital of Saudi Arabia.
 I was already a little chubby, then for dad’s work we had to move to a smaller city, right in the middle of the transition between middle school and high school.
 I started playing a LOT of video games.
-I was getting obsessed with the internet, I even taught myself English on there!
-But it wasn’t a healthy lifestyle.”
+I was getting obsessed with the internet.
+I did manage to teach myself English, but still, it wasn’t a healthy lifestyle.”

-Ray first came to America for his freshman year of college.
-With our radically alternative cultural outlook toward physical fitness and body image, Ray was quick to experience some unfamiliar social judgment, as well.
+With our culture boasting a radically different outlook on physical fitness, with an emphasis on physique, Ray remembers the first time someone fat shamed him.
 “It happened early on.
 We were all out at a college party when someone made a comment on my weight.
 Something hurtful.
 I’d never heard something like that before… and I told myself I never would again.”

-Common sense told him to lay off the heavy eating and just do cardio all the time.
-70 pounds later, he was clearly on the right track!
-But it’s easy to see that Ray didn’t carve out his current physique from haphazard meals and just running around all day.
-“I transferred to Seattle U at age 20 and that’s when I met Matt, an IFBB (International Fitness of Bodybuilding and Fitness) competitor… and my first physical trainer!
+After dropping 70 pounds shooting around in the dark, Ray took it one step further, “I transferred to Seattle U at age 20 and that’s when I met Matt, an IFBB (International Fitness of Bodybuilding and Fitness) competitor… and my first physical trainer!